wagtail/wagtail/docs/reference/contrib/modeladmin/indexview.rst

-Or you might like to add one or more data attributes to help implement some kind of interactivity using javascript:
+Or you might like to add one or more data attributes to help implement some kind of interactivity using JavaScript:

 .. code-block:: python